Rural Health Research Gateway

 • Chronic Disease Management Systems (Registries) in Rural Health Care

-A Chronic Disease Management System (CDMS), or registry, is a tool that helps providers efficiently collect and analyze patient information to promote quality care for the rural population.
-The focus of this study was on the use of CDMSs in the management of diabetes, a disease prevalent in rural populations.
-Findings show that CDMSs are readily available to rural clinics and are being implemented and maintained by clinic staff with minimal expenditures for technology.
+A Chronic Disease Management System (CDMS) is a tool that helps providers collect and analyze patient information to promote quality care.
+This study shows that CDMSs are readily available to rural clinics and are being implemented and maintained by clinic staff with minimal expenditures for technology.

 • Elements of Successful Rural Diabetes Management Programs

-Reports findings from a study about local innovations implemented by rural chronic disease management programs.
-Using diabetes as a proxy for all chronic diseases, the authors explored how local innovations overcame challenges of the rural setting, such as low income, cultural differences, and long travel distances, to provide effective and efficient disease management.
+This report shares findings from a study about local innovations implemented by rural chronic disease management programs.
+Using diabetes as a proxy for all chronic diseases, the authors explored how local innovations overcame challenges of the rural setting to provide effective and efficient disease management.